-3.21.2 Development Priorities Plan
+Development Priorities Plan

-- 1. The City will prepare a Development Priorities Plan (DPP) on an annual basis to manage and monitor growth and to define and prioritize the rate, timing and location of development in the City.
-Generally, the DPP: - i) monitors development activity to ensure that growth is consistent with population forecasts, intensification targets for the built-up area and density targets for the greenfield area; - ii) tracks the supply of residential units in accordance with the housing supply policies of this Plan; - iii) sets an annual limit for the creation of potential dwelling units from registered plans of subdivision; and - assists with the integration of financial planning of growth related capital costs with land use planning and the timing of development in new growth areas. - 2.
+- 4. The City will prepare a Development Priorities Plan (DPP) on an annual basis to manage and direct growth and to define and prioritize the rate, timing and location of development in the City.
+Generally, the DPP: - i) sets an annual target for the creation of potential dwelling units from registered plans of subdivision; and - ii) assists with the integration of financial planning of growth related capital costs with land use planning and the timing of development. - 5.
 The Development Priorities Plan will set out specific criteria for determining priorities for the rate, timing and location of development.
-The criteria will, at a minimum, address the following: - i) the realization of the goals, objectives and policies of the Official Plan; - ii) servicing capacity and availability of servicing; - iii) co-ordination and orderly provision of municipal services and community facilities; - iv) the City's financial considerations; - v) an effective and efficient growth pattern in both new and older, established areas of the City; - vi) achievement of the density targets for the greenfield area; - vii) achievement of the intensification target for the built-up area; - viii) provision of a mix of housing types and densities including affordable housing; and - ix) satisfaction of sustainability criteria and goals of the Community Energy Plan.

-- ITEM 28: The purpose of 'Item 28' is to delete Section 3: General Development in its entirety which includes the following subsections:

-- 3.1: Introduction,

-- 3.2 Community Form Statement

-- 3.3 Urban Form Policies

-- 3.4 Community Facilities

-- 3.5 Cultural Heritage Resources

-- 3.6 Urban Design

-- 3.7 Barrier Free Environment

-- 3.8 Energy Conservation and Climate Change Protection

-- 3.9 Urban Fringe Areas

-- 3.10 Urban/Rural Boundary.
+The criteria will, at a minimum, address the following: - the realization of the goals, objectives and policies of the Official Plan; - ii) servicing capacity and availability of servicing; - iii) co-ordination and orderly provision of municipal services and community facilities; - iv) the City's financial considerations; - v) an effective and efficient growth pattern in both new and older, established areas of the City; - vi) achievement of the density targets for the greenfield area; - vii) achievement of the intensification target for the built-up area; - viii) provision of a mix of housing types and densities including affordable housing; and - ix) satisfaction of sustainability criteria and goals of the Community Energy Plan. - ITEM 28: The purpose of 'Item 28' is to delete Section 3: General Development in its entirety which includes the following subsections: - 3.1: Introduction, - 3.2 Community Form Statement - 3.3 Urban Form Policies - 3.4 Community Facilities - 3.5 Cultural Heritage Resources - 3.6 Urban Design - 3.7 Barrier Free Environment - 3.8 Energy Conservation and Climate Change Protection - 3.9 Urban Fringe Areas - 3.10 Urban/Rural Boundary.